Northeastern Naturalist Submission Checklist and Publication Considerations

 The publisher, Eagle Hill Institute, reserves the copyright to all its publications.
 Any reproduction, other than for an individual's own personal and private use, or distribution of journal content is prohibited without written permission from Eagle Hill Institute.

-Authors of articles published in the Northeastern Naturalist are allowed to post the pdf reprints of their articles on their own website or on the website or in the repository of their affiliated institution, as well as personally distribute copies to their colleagues, provided they do so along with a clear statement of the Institute's copyright policy as stated above.
+Authors of articles published in the Northeastern Naturalist are allowed to personally distribute copies to their colleagues and post the pdf reprints of their articles on their own website or on the website or in the repository of their affiliated institution, provided such postings include full citation information along with a clear statement of the first part of the Institute's copyright policy as stated above.

 The Northeastern Naturalist requires that authors, reviewers, and editorial staff adhere to the highest ethical standards in the conduct of research, manuscript preparation, manuscript review, and evaluation.
 Failure to adhere to the ethical standards as summarized below may result in consequences as severe as banning authors from publication in the journal and removal of editors from the editorial board